CIB Kenya: Acquisition

+On 3 December 2019, it was announced that one of Egypt's top banks, Commercial International Bank (CIB) wanted to acquire Mayfair Bank.
+In April 2020, after receiving regulatory and shareholder approval from Nairobi and Cairo, CIB paid US$35 million in exchange for 51 percent shareholding in Mayfair Bank.
+In January 2023, CIB Egypt fully acquired the bank by buying the remaining 49% shares.
+The bank has since rebranded from Mayfair CIB Bank Kenya Limited to CIB Kenya.

 Shareholding

 As of June 2017, the bank was locally owned by 31 shareholders, thirteen of them corporate and eighteen individuals.
-At that time, the ownership of the bank's stock, is as illustrated in the table below:

 In April 2020, Commercial International Bank of Egypt bought 51 percent shareholding in Mayfair bank for a consideration of US$35 million.
 The shareholding in the bank changed as illustrated in the table below.